-NOTE 9.
+NOTE 8.
 RELATED PARTY TRANSACTIONS

 The Company leases its facilities from affiliated companies.
-The rent expense for the years ended December 31, 2021 and 2020 was \$1,073,225 and \$1,041,966, respectively.
+The rent expense for the year ended December 31, 2022 was \$1,105,422.

 The Company leases the Mayview Convalescent Center from affiliated companies.
-The rent expense was \$1,277,572 and \$1,240,361 for the years ended December 31, 2021and 2020, respectively.
+The rent expense was \$1,315,899 for the year ended December 31, 2022.

-The Company entered into a management services agreement on July 1, 2005 with Mayview Convalescent Home, Inc. to manage and operate the nursing home, doing business ad Mayview Convalescent Center.
+The Company entered into a management services agreement on July 1, 2005 with Mayview Convalescent Home, Inc. to manage and operate the nursing home, doing business as Mayview Convalescent Center.
 The compensation for Mayview Convalescent Home, Inc. will be a sum equal to the net profit or loss shown by the required financial statements of Mayview Convalescent Home, Inc., prepared as of the fiscal year-end.

-Mayview Convalescent Home, Inc. paid an operating fee to the Company of \$106,464 each month in 2021 and \$103,363 each month in 2020.
-This operating fee for the years ended December 31, 2021 and 2020 was \$1,277,572 and \$1,240,361, respectively.
+Mayview Convalescent Home, Inc. paid an operating fee to the Company of \$109,658 each month in 2022.
+This operating fee for the year ended December 31, 2022 was \$1,315,899.

-The Company and the residents (debenture holders, see Note 15) are the holders of a secured receivable in the form of a Deed of Trust which is secured by the Whitaker Glen (the Community) real property owned by affiliated companies.
-The value of the Deed of Trust at both December 31, 2021 and 2020 was \$7,560,000.
+The Company and the residents (debenture holders, see Note 15) are the holders of a secured receivable in the form of a Deed of Trust which is secured by the Whitaker Glen (the "Community") real property owned by affiliated companies.
+The value of the Deed of Trust at December 31, 2022 was \$7,560,000.

 The Company purchases various supplies and services from several affiliated companies.
-These purchases during the years ended December 31, 2021 and 2020 amounted to \$59,649 and \$306,295, respectively.
+These purchases during the year ended December 31, 2022 amounted to \$49,674.

 The Company pays an affiliated company to provide management related services to the Company.
 The compensation for these services is a percentage of revenue.
-The management fee for the years ended December 31, 2021 and 2020 was \$280,312 and \$285,844, respectively.
+The management fee for the year ended December 31, 2022 was \$298,514.

 Amounts due to related parties are balances created from shared transactions in daily operations with affiliated companies.
 One of the affiliated companies serves as an internal cash management entity.
-The balance at December 31, 2021 and 2020 was \$17,472,403 and \$16,194,047, respectively.
+The balance at December 31, 2022 was \$18,753,551.

-NOTE 10.
+NOTE 9.
 INVESTMENTS

-Investments are summarized as follows at December 31, 2021 and 2020:
+Investments are summarized as follows at December 31, 2022: